luke-h1/airbnb-clone/README.md

 ### Structure
 This project is made up of 2 areas that share code using <a href='https://lerna.js.org/' target="_blank">Lerna</a>

-* Server - GraphQL, Typescript server
+* api - GraphQL, Typescript api
-* web - Next.js frontend website
+* client - Next.js frontend

 ### Features
 * Create & delete properties